Fossil-free fertilisers: A key to cutting carbon emissions

 Another exciting example is in Kenya.
 There, Kenya Nut Company has started a small fossil-free plant for fertiliser production on its premises.
 The plant is built by an American start-up, Talus Renewables, with solar panels that generate electricity to produce hydrogen and then ammonia.
 One tonne of ammonia is produced every day and spread on the crops.

-“The average bag of fertilizer in sub-Saharan Africa travels 10,000 kilometres,” Talus founder Hiro Iwanaga told Bloomberg.
+“The average bag of fertiliser in sub-Saharan Africa travels 10,000 kilometres,” Talus founder Hiro Iwanaga told Bloomberg.
 “With a small green ammonia plant, like the one in Kenya, you can locally produce a critical raw material, carbon free.”

 Agriculture faces major challenges in solving climate emissions, and ammonia production is just one of them.
 But overall, a shift in ammonia production would have a major impact.
 Especially as ammonia also has great potential as a CO2-free fuel.